 3. Riding Giants

 “Chasing Mavericks” (2012) follows the real-life story of Jay Moriarity, a young surfer, and his mentor, Frosty Hesson, as Jay challenges himself to conquer the legendary Mavericks surf break in Northern California.
 The film accurately portrays the relationship between Jay and Frosty, highlighting the mentorship and friendship that developed between the two.
-The plot accurately depicts the real-life events surrounding Jay’s determination to surf Mavericks and the challenges he faced in training for the waves.
+The plot accurately depicts the real-life events surrounding Jay’s determination to surf Mavericks and his challenges in training for the waves.

 The film also realistically depicts a near-drowning incident involving lead actor Gerard Butler, who plays Frosty Hesson.
 This adds a level of authenticity to the story and showcases the dangerous nature of surfing and the immense power of the waves at Mavericks.